Photo: Dietmar Rabich / Wikimedia Commons

 Sydney’s Hotel Geography

-Sydney’s finest hotels cluster in three zones: the Circular Quay / The Rocks / CBD (walking distance to the Opera House and Harbour Bridge), the CBD fringe hotels (Darlinghurst, Potts Point, Surry Hills — the creative districts), and the Bondi and Eastern Suburbs beach hotels.
+Sydney’s best hotels cluster in three zones: the Circular Quay / The Rocks / CBD (walking distance to the Opera House and Harbour Bridge), the CBD fringe hotels (Darlinghurst, Potts Point, Surry Hills — the creative districts), and the Bondi and Eastern Suburbs beach hotels.

 Circular Quay and The Rocks